Your Guide to Sleep Apnea

 What is sleep apnea?

-Sleep apnea is a disorder that affects your breathing and well-being every night.
-A person’s breathing pattern is interrupted when they’re sleeping because of an obstruction in their throat.
+Sleep apnea is a sleep disorder that affects your ability to breathe consistently while you rest.
+A person’s breathing pattern is interrupted while they’re sleeping because of an obstruction in their throat.

-These apnea episodes prevent them from getting a good night’s rest because they’re never able to fall into a deep sleep.
-Sufferers will wake up the next morning feeling excessively tired throughout the day.
+These apnea episodes prevent patients from getting a good night’s rest because they’re never able to reach states of deep sleep.
+Sufferers will often wake up the next morning feeling tired and unrested throughout the day.

 How is sleep apnea treated?

 The most common treatment for sleep apnea is a CPAP machine.
-Sufferers wear a mask that fits over their nose and mouth and is attached to a machine that blows air through their nose, helping them breathe properly.
+Sufferers wear a mask that fits over their nose and mouth and is attached to a machine that blows a steady stream of air through their nose, keeping the airway open and helping them breathe properly.

-Additionally, there are different surgeries that can be performed to help alleviate sleep apnea or severe snoring, as well as certain lifestyle changes.
+Additionally, there are surgeries that can be performed to help alleviate sleep apnea or severe snoring.
+Relief can also sometimes come from certain lifestyle changes and weight loss.

 Who is at risk for sleep apnea?

-People of all ages may be at risk for sleep apnea, but there are some who have a greater risk.
-For example, men are typically found to suffer from sleep apnea than women, and older adults are more affected than young adults or children.
+People of any age can suffer from sleep apnea, but there are some who are at greater risk.
+For example, men are typically found to suffer from sleep apnea more than women, and older adults are more affected than young adults or children.

-If you’re obese you may be at a greater risk of the disorder as well.
-You can also be more inclined to suffer from this sleep disorder if you smoke, drink excessive amounts of alcohol, or have a family history of it.
+If you’re obese, you may be at a greater risk of the disorder as well.
+You can also be more likely to suffer from this sleep disorder if you smoke, drink excessive amounts of alcohol, or have a family history of the disorder.